jonlawlor/rel/README.md

 // })
 ```

 Which isn't going to set any records for brevity or efficiency.
-It also demonstrates some of the issues with its current state: it results in a lot of type definitions for intermediate tuple representation, which is an area we want to work on.
+It also demonstrates some of the issues with the rel package's current state: it results in a lot of type definitions for intermediate tuple representation, which is an area we want to work on.
 Behind the scenes there is quite a bit of reflection as well, which comes with other downsides, including slower performance and less type safety.
+Also, every relational operation (except for no-ops) results in a new pipeline stage getting built, with more channels handing off values.

 On the other hand, thanks to interface's duck typing, users of this package can define their own Relation(s), which we anticipate will be used similarly as LINQ's Type Providers.
 The "literal" Relations above can be replaced by Relations that provide values from an SQL database, or a csv.Reader, which are defined in sub packages, or in a user defined source if they roll their own Relation, which can take advantage of the query rewrite rules in the rel package.